alexgibson/visibility.js/README.md

 }
 ```

-Public methods
+Useful methods
 --------------

-* isHidden (returns boolean) - to manually check if the page is hidden
+* isHidden (returns boolean) - manually check to see if the page is hidden
 * isSupported (returns boolean) - test for Page Visibility API browser support